 For many years, locksmiths have been able to increase the amount of carbon in a steel bar by using a forge, harmer, and coal.
 In some cases, they have also used charcoal to achieve the same results.
 To do this, the locksmiths sprinkle charcoal or coal on an anvil before pounding it.
 Also, it is possible to forge a weld piece of low carbon, cut it into stack and re-weld it till you get enough layers.
 The smiths’ man could also add carbon to steel or by buying and mixing it with some high carbon steel before recycling it so that you get a mixture that can be used to make knives.
 Unfortunately, this method is expensive because more resources are used to get a high carbon steel that actually costs less than the amount of money spend on resources such as fuel used.

 The other method that can be used to add carbon to steel is by placing the wrought iron and steeling it up in a coal forge.
-It is then welded, folded and heated so as to drive out the slag.
+It is then welded (you can use a good 110v-stick-welder), folded and heated so as to drive out the slag.
 This is repeated several times until one gets the desired results.
 Generally, this is a traditional method where steel was enclosed in a refractory with carbon loaded compounds before they were heated for many hours.

 Carbon is one of the most important elements in any alloy.
 When the amount of carbon is increased, it increases the strength and improves the hardness of an alloy.
 It also reduces weldability since it increases brittleness.

 In smelting process, carbon, which is found in coke serves as a reducing agent.
 When iron is cast into a furnace, it makes iron brittle and converts it into steel with the desired properties.
 In some cases such as in the foundry application, carbon is added by adding minerals that contain carbon.
 Minerals such as Ferro Iron, Ferromanganese, and Ferrosilicon could be used depending on the alloy one wants to make.